Canadian Couch Potato is your

 Indexing Basics

-This post is the first in a series exploring common myths and misunderstandings about dividend investing.
+This post is the third in a series exploring the myths and misunderstandings about dividend investing.
 The goal ...

 Financial Planning